GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 routing cross-origin requests inside of a
 [service worker](https://developers.google.com/web/fundamentals/primers/service-workers)'s
 `fetch` event handler.
-If you're only routing same-origin URLs, you can effectively ignore this additional feature and `URLPattern` can be used like other libraries.
+If you're only routing same-origin URLs, you can effectively ignore this additional feature and use `URLPattern` like other libraries.

 ## Usage examples